Ear wax build up

-- if you have hearing loss, earache, tinnitus, itchiness or vertigo (a spinning sensation) thought to be caused by a wax blockage
+- you have hearing loss, earache, tinnitus, itchiness or vertigo (a spinning sensation) thought to be caused by a wax blockage

 - the wax is blocking your ear canal, preventing a specialist from examining your ear fully, carrying out hearing tests or taking impressions of your ear for hearing aid ear moulds

 - you use hearing aids and the wax is affecting how they work.

 What to do if you need ear wax removing during the coronavirus outbreak

 If you think you have a build-up of ear wax, you can contact your GP to see if they are able to help you.

 However, not all GP practices remove ear wax.
 And as doctors and nurses are very busy with the coronavirus outbreak, it’s unlikely you’ll get an appointment.